 Incorporate the voice of the employee

-Connecting the employee and customer experiences gives any organization a complete picture of what is really going on and why.
-Understanding this connection will help your organization understand the impact of employee engagement on the bottom line.
+Connecting the employee and customer experiences gives any organisation a complete picture of what is really going on and why.
+Understanding this connection will help your organisation understand the impact of employee engagement on the bottom line.